 In order to ensure smooth idle mode transition from S&F mode to non S&F mode, if the old (S&F capable) MME in inter MME mobility has the knowledge that the UE context is not up to date (e.g. based on implementation) then the old (S&F capable) MME rejects the MM context transfer.

 If a satellite has no feeder link connectivity, it can only operate in S&F Mode.
 When a satellite supporting S&F mode obtains a feeder link, then, the satellite may cease to operate in S&F Mode depending on operator policy and regulatory requirement.

+When the satellite changes its operation modes as above, the MME may decide to initiate the S1 Release procedure with release cause "load balancing TAU required" (clause 5.3.5), e.g. determined by considering the Network Behaviour the UE can support, MT data to be delivered, and/or subscription data.
+The S1 and RRC connections are released and the UE initiates a TAU.